1920 Donegal County Council election

 An election to Donegal County Council took place on Wednesday 26 May 1920 as part of that year's Irish local elections.
 45 councillors were elected from 10 electoral divisions by PR-STV voting for a five-year term of office.

 Sinn Féin won a majority of the seats, and won majorities in 6 of the 10 voting areas.

 The vote was largely characterised by poor turnout, with less than 50% of the electorate voting.
 Buncrana, Letterkenny, and Milford saw particularly poor turnout.
 At one station in Rathmullan only 3 of the areas 140 voters turned out.
 Donegal Town saw better turnout.

 The total number of invalid votes for the county stood at 9,193.

 At the first sitting of the new council, on Friday 18 June, the council voted to recognise the First Dáil.

-Following the election Peter J. Ward (Sinn Fein) was elected Chairman.
-Thomas McFadden (Unionist) was elected Vice-Chairman.
+Following the election Peter J. Ward (Sinn Féin) was elected chairman.
+Thomas McFadden (Unionist) was elected vice-chairman.